Qovery/Replibyte/website/docs/guides/deploy-replibyte/container.md

 ---
-title: V. Deploy Replibyte
+title: Container
-sidebar_position: 5
+sidebar_position: 1
 ---

-# Deploy Replibyte
+# Deploy Replibyte as a container

 You are using Replibyte on your local machine to [create](/docs/guides/create-a-dump) and [restore dumps](/docs/guides/restore-a-dump), it's great, but now you might want to deploy it close to your production and development environments to automate the process.
 This step-by-step guide explains how to do it and share you best practices.

 :::note for qovery users

-This guide also works with [Qovery](https://www.qovery.com)
+To deploy with [Qovery](https://www.qovery.com), follow [this guide](/docs/guides/deploy-replibyte/qovery)

 :::